 UnitedHealth Group Inc. (NYSE:UNH) looks to be firing on nearly all cylinders in 2013.
 The nation’s largest health insurer reported strong second-quarter earnings before the market opened today.
 Shares shot up 5% in early trading.
 Here are the highlights from UnitedHealth Group Inc. (NYSE:UNH)’s results.

-By the numbers Net earnings for the quarter totaled $1.4 billion, or $1.40 per share.
+Net earnings for the quarter totaled $1.4 billion, or $1.40 per share.
 This reflects a 10% year-over-year increase on a per-share basis.
 It also easily surpassed Wall Street estimates of $1.25 per share.
 Earnings from operations came in at $2.4 billion, an increase of 8% compared to the second quarter from the prior year.

 UnitedHealth Group Inc. (NYSE:UNH) reported second quarter revenue of $30.4 billion, up 12% from the same quarter in 2012.
 The average estimate of analysts polled by Thomson was $30.5 billion.